πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 4: Mosaic

-Average each NΓ—N block and paint every pixel in that block with the average.
-Compare N = 1, 4, 16, 32.
+Average each NΓ—N block and fill every pixel in that block with the average.
+Compare N = 1, 4, 16, and 32.

 Challenge 5: Otsu's method